 Doctors may prescribe RLS patients opioids to help mitigate the discomfort to help them fall asleep, but powerful opioids may not always be ideal as they're highly addictive and come with a host of other side effects.

-Many people find that CBD can provide them with gentle comfort for muscle-related soreness thanks to the endocannabinoid's broad-acting effects of regulating our perception of pain.
+Many people find that CBD can provide them with gentle comfort for muscle-related soreness thanks to the endocannabinoid's broad-acting effects of regulating pain perception, making it a complementary option to traditional medications for nerve pain relief.

 There are currently no FDA-approved CBD products that contain CBD alone to manage pain, but research suggests that CBD combined with THC may prove effective in alleviating some muscle and nerve-related pain symptoms when taken in large doses [5].